 Golden Turkey Award

 Ralston’s films weren’t just skating musical comedies.
 Her first film under the new contract was the Sci-Fi thriller The Lady and the Monster (George Sherman, 1944) with Erich von Stroheim and Richard Arlen.
 It was the first version of Curt Siodmak's often filmed Science Fiction novel 'Donovan's Brain', about the living brain of millionaire Donovan who possesses the mind of scientist Richard Arlen to clear his illegitimate son who has been wrongly convicted of murder.
-Critics said Ralston was wooden and complained of her Czech accent.
+Critics said Ralston was wooden and complained about her Czech accent.

 Hruba normally played an immigrant girl, because of her limited English skills.
 Among the 27 films Ralston starred in were Storm Over Lisbon (George Sherman, 1944) with again Erich von Stroheim, the Western Dakota (Joseph Kane, 1945) with John Wayne, I, Jane Doe (John H. Auer, 1948) with Ruth Hussey and John Carrol, and The Fighting Kentuckian (George Waggner, 1949), also with John Wayne.
 Joseph Kane directed her 11 times.

-Late 1947, Republic studio head Herbert Yates leaves his wife and four adult children to be with her.
-He's 67; she's 27.
-Her father doesn't approve of the relationship and returns to Prague.
+In late 1947, Republic studio head Herbert Yates left his wife and four adult children to be with her.
+He was 67; she was 27.
+Her father did not approve of the relationship and returned to Prague.
 In 1952 Ralston married Yates.
 He used his position to obtain roles for Ralston, such as in A Perilous Journey (R.G.
 Springsteen, 1953) with David Brian, and Fair Wind to Java (Joseph Kane, 1953) with Fred MacMurray.
 In 1956, he was sued by two studio shareholders for using company assets to promote his wife and having given her brother producer status at a salary far beyond industry worth.
+Vera Ralston retired from films in 1958, the year Yates was deposed as head of the studio.
+Reportedly only 2 of her 20 films had made money.

+The 85-year-old Herbert Yates died in 1966, leaving his $8 million estate to Ralston (other sources say the estate was $10 million or more and she inherited half of it).
+She suffered a nervous breakdown shortly thereafter, then remarried in 1973 to Charles L. Alva, a Santa Barbara businessman, and lived quietly in southern California.
 Vera Ralston died in 2003, in Santa Barbara, California, after a long battle with cancer.
 She was 79.
 The authors of the book 'The Golden Turkey Awards' nominated her for the dubious honour of 'The Worst Actress of All Time', along with Candice Bergen and Mamie Van Doren.
 They all lost to Raquel Welch.

 Belgian postcard by Nieuwe Merksemsche Chocolaterie S.P.R.L., Merksem (Anvers).
 Photo: Republic.